slerman12/Help-me/7-Ongoing.md

 ### (1) Propositions 1, 2, and 3.

-Truth, sufficient cause, and student's negligence.
+Truth, sufficient cause, and student negligence.

 **Disproof.**